Skip to content

 If you have no SAP ERP and no plans to adopt one, the value proposition weakens.
 Salesforce has the largest ecosystem.
 HubSpot has the lowest barrier to entry.
 Both have more third-party integrations for non-SAP stacks.

-The exception: if you are planning to adopt S/4HANA within the next 18 months, deploying Sales Cloud V2 first gives you a head start on integration.
-We have done this for several clients — CRM goes live first, ERP follows, and the integration is already in place when S/4HANA is ready.
+The exception: if you’re planning to adopt S/4HANA within the next 18 months, deploying Sales Cloud V2 first gives you a head start on integration.
+We’ve done this for several clients.
+CRM goes live first, ERP follows, and the integration is already in place when S/4HANA is ready.

 ROI Benchmarks